Sunburn & Heatstroke Doctor in Ibiza: Urgent Home Relief

 - Topical burn treatment (sterile dressing, antibiotic ointment)

-- Pain management (ibuprofen, acetaminophen IV if needed)
+- Pain management (ibuprofen, paracetamol as needed)

 - Cooling protocol (ice packs, elevation to reduce swelling)